SFP communication with an RTDS MMC simulator

 As introduced in PN118, SFP communication constitutes a convenient way to interconnect devices.
 Widely used, it offers an efficient layer on which protocols such as Aurora can be implemented to exchange data.

-Following the configuration of our MMC bundle, the simulated MMC contains 6 arms and 4 submodules per arm, as shown in Fig. 1.
+Following the configuration of the MMC bundle, the simulated MMC contains 6 arms and 4 submodules per arm, as shown in Fig. 1.
 The closed-loop model provided to show proper communication and control of the MMC is also directly adapted from the AN009.

 Communication chain